partheus/partheus.github.io/src/pages/colophon.md

 - # Humans

-This website does not track or collect your data.
 No language models were involved in writing the blog posts on here.

 [![Not by AI](/assets/icons/Written-By-Human-Not-By-AI-Badge-black.svg)](https://notbyai.fyi/)